I know you’ve heard of The Dirty Dozen – you know, foods that you should eat organic. I wanted to share the Current List of The Dirty Dozen.

 Did you know there’s a list now for the “Daily” Dozen?
 It’s a list of foods recommended by Michael Greger, MD, that should be eaten every day to have a long and healthy life.
 I use that word “should” very lightly. >>>>INSERT>>>>According to one of my readers I now have the rest (see below)

 - Beans or Legumes – such as; soybeans, split peas, chickpeas, and lentils.
 Split pea soup and hummus will work.

 - Berries – he also says avocados and bananas are in this group.

-- Cruciferous Vegetables – such as; broccoli, cabbage, collards, kale (at least 3 servings from this list and other green veggies)
+- Cruciferous Vegetables – such as; broccoli, cabbage, collards, kale (at least three servings from this list and other green veggies)

-- Nuts – a quarter cup of nuts is considered a serving, or 2 tbs of nut butters
+- Nuts – a quarter cup of nuts is considered a serving, or two tbs of nut butter

 - Spices – include turmeric in your daily dose